How To Calm Autism Anxiety

 If you think you are going into a challenging environment, try your best to plan ahead.
 For example, if you know you’re going to be somewhere particularly loud, bring noise-canceling headphones or earplugs to help alleviate the loud noises.
 It’s not uncommon for people to avoid going out and doing things when they know there could be a trigger.
 When possible, try to face those things head-on and make the environment work for you so you can reduce stress and increase enjoyment.

-If you or someone you know struggles with anxiety, working with a counselor can be beneficial.
-Please reach out today to learn more about autism therapy and how it can help.
+If you or someone you know struggles with autism anxiety, working with a counselor can be beneficial.
+Please reach out today to learn more about how it can help.